 - On-campus medical detox as needed

-Substance use disorder is a reality for many people in Middletown, Connecticut.
-A life of recovery is also a reality for many.
-Substance use disorder does not need to be a life sentence.
+While substance use disorder is a reality for many people, a life in recovery is a possibility for all.
 With the proper care and treatment, a life free of drug and alcohol addiction is possible.